Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/5-overclocking.md

 If the procedure is successful, the device should be up and running with the updated OC settings.

+For more information about OC please visit: https://www.jeffgeerling.com/blog/2023/overclocking-and-underclocking-raspberry-pi-5

 ## Next Step
 You are ready to run the **Ethereum Node** on your overclocked devices.